troglobit/libuev/README.md

 ```

 ### Register an Event Watcher

-For each event to be monitored, be it a signal, timer or a file
+For each event to monitor, be it a signal, timer or file descriptor, a
-descriptor, a *watcher* must be registered with the event context.
-The
+*watcher* must be registered with the event context.
+The watcher, an
-watcher, an `uev_t`, is registered by calling the event type's `_init()`
+`uev_t`, is registered by calling the event type's `_init()` function
-function with the `uev_ctx_t` context, the callback, and an optional
+with the `uev_ctx_t` context, the callback, and an optional argument.
-argument.

 Here is a signal example: